realworldocaml/book/en/classes.md

 For example, a `fold` method for our `['a] stack` class should have type `('b -> 'a -> 'b) -> 'b -> 'b`, where the `'b` is polymorphic.
-To express a ploymorphic method type like this we must use a type quantifier, as shown in the following example.
+To express a polymorphic method type like this we must use a type quantifier, as shown in the following example.

 ```frag